-In this post, I’m going to explain Canon wide angle lens, its features, and how to take best photos with it.
+In this post, I’m going to explain the Canon wide angle lens, its features, and how to take the best photos with it.
 Finally, I’ll recommend that you check my post “Best Wide Angle Lens for Canon” where you will find amazing lenses for both APS-C and full frame Canon cameras.

 What is a wide angle lens?

 Lenses having a focal length or focal length range wider than 35mm on a full frame camera can be considered wide angle lenses, while lenses featuring focal lengths wider than 24mm can further be categorized into a subset known as “ultra-wide angle” lenses.